craigwolfe/basketball-scoreboard/README.md

 # basketball-scoreboard
 Basketball Scoreboard with timer, scores, periods and fouls.
+Created using JavaScript, HTML and CSS.